anair13/anair13.github.io/_posts/2014-11-29-calcentral.md

 During my freshman year, I was a developer at CalCentral, the new official portal for students at Berkeley.
 It's pretty, it's functional, and it's open source.

+Probably the coolest thing I did at Calcentral was embed this map of the school which tells you where your next class is:

+{% youtube DAvSATknQOw %}

-Besides bug fixes, one of the features I was responsible for was the book list for a semester.
+Besides that and bug fixes, one of the features I was responsible for was the book list for a semester.
+The feature is live now (it's pretty useful at the start of a semester!)